 The legislative timeframes for development, review and adoption of the elements of the Integrated Strategic Planning and Reporting Framework (ISPRF) and the time horizons for each element vary.
 However there are also many linkages, including the central importance of community engagement.
 It is therefore vital to recognise the relationships and degrees of integration between different elements.
 To aid this process, visual representations of the ISPRF have been developed.

 8 Section 89(2)(a) of the Local Government Act 2020

-Section 102 of the Local Government Act 2020 Section 46(4)(a) of the Local Government Act 2020
+18 Section 46(4)(a) of the Local Government Act 2020